In 30 seconds:

 At Fanbytes, we send a weekly trends newsletter helping brands identify what’s trending, why and how they can leverage it.
 This can be helpful if your brand needs some guidance getting started.

-Give Skinfluencers Creative Freedom
+3. Give Skinfluencers Creative Freedom

-When working with skinfluencers it’s important you don’t restrict creative control.
+When working with skinfluencers, it’s important you don’t restrict creative control.
 Remember, you’re partnering with them because they know their audience better than you do.
-They’ve been producing content that works for their following.
-If sponsored posts ‘feel’ like pure advertisement, this will only be off-putting to a Gen Z audience.
+They’ve been producing content that their followers love – that’s why they have so many followers!

 So, keep your brief goal-focused and let *them* decide how to deliver.
 Gen Z influencing is all about storytelling: people are looking for authentic recommendations from influencers they trust.
 TikTok is also a lot more ‘real’ and doesn’t focus on airbrushed perfection in the same way as Instagram, so bear this in mind with influencers’ content.

-Furthermore, we’re always here to help support your brand leverage skinfluencers on TikTok.
+Furthermore, we’re always here to help support your brand and leverage skinfluencers on TikTok.
 We’ve included some tips in this article, but if you want to take your TikTok campaigns to the next level, get in touch!

 Want to know more about beauty and skincare marketing on TikTok?
 We have more insights on how to perfect your routine here: